 Our cabin had an ensuite bathroom, but be sure to read the room descriptions carefully before selecting yours, as at least one of the cabins has a nearby bathroom.
 Click here to check availability at Hush Boutique.

-If Hush Boutique isn’t available on the nights you need, or you just want something else, this will help:
+If Hush Boutique isn’t available on the nights you need, or you just want something else, check out these options.

 Where to eat in Coromandel town (if you are gluten-free)